HaotianMXu/Multimodal-CNNs/README.md

 OR

     python conv_multi_w2v.py epochnum batchsize
-You can choose epochnum=25 and batchsize=64 as an example.
+You can choose epochnum=25 and batchsize=64.

 ## Acknowledgment
 The preprocessing code is adapted from [Dr. Kim's work](https://github.com/yoonkim/CNN_sentence).